seaneff/data-science-basics-2024/README.md

 ---

 ### Day 2: Data management and version control
+-   Overview of data management
+-   Brief overview of useful global health datasets
+-   Loading dataset(s) in R
 -   Data types and structures in R
--   Reading in a new dataset
 -   Data cleaning
 -   Documenting your data, code, and results
 -   Version control with github